 I have not been home in 5 years.
 People may seem shocked about what that means, but my home, to me, is with my dad and my mom and that abusive house.
-The foster care system did not proa big exception, and not everybody can do what I have done.
+The foster care system did not provide me with a home, it provided me with shelter.